 Relay 1 and Relay 2 - This configures the first and second relays on the iServer.
-The options for each are temperature, humidity, and dew point.
+The options for each are temperature 1, temperature 2, and differential.

-This means that both Relays can be set for temperature or both Relays can be set for humidity, or one can be set for humidity and one for temperature.
+This means that both Relays can be set for temperature 1 or both Relays can be set for temperature 2, or one can be set for temperature 1 and one for differential.